softwaresaved/recipy-test/Deployment.md

 ## General

 **Suggestion** Provide guidelines on how to use recipy in a research workflow e.g. how to use recipy and Git to record provenance and recommended ways of archiving input/output files etc.

-**TODO** Restructure foregoing into command-list, deviations for each platform, and issues (with list of versions to which each issue applied)

 ---